GrammaTech/sel/README.md

-                          SOFTWARE EVOLUTION
-     programmatic modification and evaluation of extant software
+# SOFTWARE-EVOLUTION

-The SOFTWARE EVOLUTION library enables the programmatic modification and evaluation of extant software.
+The SOFTWARE-EVOLUTION library enables the programmatic modification and evaluation of extant software.

 A common interface abstracts over multiple types of software objects